Copyright © Sharon Wilcox. All rights reserved.

-Sharon (Shari) Wilcox is Associate Director of the Center for Culture, History, and Environment in the Nelson Institute for Environmental Studies at the University of Wisconsin-Madison.
+CSharon (Shari) Wilcox is Associate Director of the Center for Culture, History, and Environment in the Nelson Institute for Environmental Studies at the University of Wisconsin-Madison.
 An interdisciplinary scholar, she works at the intersections of cultural geography, animal geography, environmental history, the environmental humanities, and conservation social science.
 Much of her work to date has been concerned with human interactions with wild cats including jaguars and ocelots.
 Wilcox's work has been supported by the Smithsonian Institution, the Social Science Research Council, and the National Endowment for the Humanities.
 She is the co-editor of the forthcoming volume, Historical Animal Geographies (Routledge), and her first monograph will be published as part of the University of North Carolina's Flows, Migrations, and Exchanges series in 2020.
-Wilcox currently serves as the Chair of the Cultural Geography Specialty Group of the American Association of Geographers and is a founding member of the AAG's Animal Geography Specialty Group.
+Wilcox currently serves as the Chair of the Cultural Geography Specialty Group of the American Association of Geographers.
+She is also a founding member and current Chair of the AAG's Animal Geography Specialty Group.

 Stephanie Rutherford and I are excited to announce the publication of our co-edited volume, Historical Animal Geographies.